FOREX-Euro rises against dollar and yen but seen vulnerable

 The dollar has gained 21 percent against the Japanese currency while the euro, the strongest major currency in 2013, has risen 26 percent.

-Morgan Stanley head of global currency strategy Hans Redeker cited the Bank of Japan’s plans to increase its balance sheet and Japanese investors buying euro zone government bonds as weighing on the yen.
+Morgan Stanley’s Redeker cited the Bank of Japan’s plans to increase its balance sheet and Japanese investors buying euro zone government bonds as weighing on the yen.

 But he added: “It’s a very thin marketplace, so it only needs a bit of liquidity to take the market into some type of significant price action.”